How a surprising detail in bank records helped a historian bust a longstanding myth about Irish immigrants | KRDO

 As part of your research, you traced some of your own Irish family tree.
 Were you excited to learn that you had a personal connection with this chapter of history?

 I was, because I didn’t know I had a famine immigrant in my family tree.
-And the immigrant himself, John Carlin, I thought his story was fascinating.
+And the immigrant himself, John Killeen, I thought his story was fascinating.

 He worked for the New York Central Railroad for 50 years, until he’s 80 years old.
 That was very typical of the famine immigrants.
 You have a job, you don’t just give it up voluntarily.
 You keep working as long as someone is willing to pay you, because who knows what’ll happen.